Cayetano97/hashTools/README.md

 Exercise caution when handling files and providing hashes.
 Ensure a full understanding of the script's purpose and implications before use.

-## Warning

-Exercise caution when handling files and providing hashes.
-Ensure a full understanding of the script's purpose and implications before use.

-## Warning

-Exercise caution when handling files and providing hashes.
-Ensure a full understanding of the script's purpose and implications before use.

 ## Verifying Hash using PowerShell (Windows)

 To verify the hash of a file using PowerShell: